nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

    1. With the app still open, enter `exit` in the command box or click on the close window button.<br>
       Expected: App closes.

-### Show an endpoint

-1. Show the details of a selected endpoint from the endpoint list in the result display

-   1. Prerequisites: There exists at least one (but less than 100) endpoints in the endpoint list.

-   1. Test case: `show 1`<br>
-      Expected: Details of the first endpoint in the endpoint list is shown in the result display.

-   1. Test case: `show`<br>
-      Expected: Error details shown in the result display, with a result message saying `Invalid command format!...`.

-   1. Test case: `show 0`<br>
-      Expected: Error details shown in the result display, with a result message saying `An index must be specified...`. <br>
-      Other incorrect show commands to try: `show -1`, `show one`

-   1. Test case: `show 100`<br>
-      Expected: Error details shown in the result display, with a result message saying `Index provided is not within...`. <br>
-      Other incorrect remove commands to try: `show 101`,`show 999`

 ### Add an endpoint